 After successfully completing your Missouri foreign corporation registration, ongoing maintenance keeps your business in good standing.

-Your most critical ongoing obligation is filing the Annual Registration Report each year by the end of the month in which your corporation was incorporated or, for foreign corporations, qualified to do business in Missouri.
-You can file online for $45 or by paper for $65, as established by the Secretary of State's office.
-Unlike some states, Missouri doesn't send reminder notices, so incorporating this deadline into your compliance calendar is essential.
+Your most critical ongoing obligation is filing the Annual Registration Report each year by the end of the month in which your foreign corporation qualified to do business in Missouri.
+Your initial report is due within 30 days of qualification.
+You can file online for $20 or by paper for $45, as established by the Secretary of State's office.
+While Missouri does send reminder notices to the registered agent, Missouri SOS guidance explicitly states that failure on the part of the registered agent to forward the forms does not excuse the corporation from filing.
+Incorporating this deadline into your compliance calendar independently is essential.

-Late annual reports incur a $15 penalty for each 30-day period they are late, and persistent non-compliance leads to administrative forfeiture of your Certificate of Authority.
-Once forfeited, you'll lose your legal standing to conduct business until completing the reinstatement process, which involves additional fees and potential complications with contracts and business relationships established during the period of non-compliance.
+Late annual reports incur a $15 penalty for each 30-day period they are late.
+Under RSMo § 351.598, the SOS may initiate revocation proceedings for failure to file; after the SOS serves written notice, the corporation has a cure window per RSMo § 351.602 to come into compliance before revocation takes effect.
+Once revoked, you'll lose your legal standing to conduct business until completing the reinstatement process under RSMo § 351.604, which involves additional fees, a Department of Revenue tax clearance certificate, all past-due reports, and potential complications with contracts and business relationships established during the period of non-compliance.

 Local requirements add another layer of compliance for multi-jurisdiction businesses.
 Kansas City and St. Louis maintain their own business licensing systems separate from state registration.
+Kansas City maintains a dedicated foreign entity guide for out-of-state businesses; verify current local licensing requirements directly with Kansas City's Finance department, as these requirements are subject to change.
+St. Louis requires a separate Graduated Business License from its License Collector's Office.
 Each municipality where you conduct business may have specific licensing requirements, necessitating research for each operating location.

 Most foreign corporations need three primary tax registrations in Missouri.